VolodymyrOrlov/sbt-liquibase/README.md

 )
 ```

-where _db-key-x_ is a unique key you use to refer to your database when running sbt-liquibase commands, _changelog-file1_ your changelog file. _changelog-file1_ should be either a name of the file from the classpath or an absolute path to the file on the local file system.
+Here: _db-key-x_ is a unique key that refers to your database when running sbt-liquibase commands, _changelog-file1_ is your changelog file. _changelog-file1_ should be either a name of a file from the classpath or an absolute path to a file on the local file system.

 You can have as many entries in the map as you want.